-Crawley Irish Festival 2013
+Crawley Irish Festival 2014

-So keep Sunday 25 August 2013 free in your diary for Crawley’s biggest Irish Festival ever, now at a new venue!
+So keep Sunday 21 September 2014 free in your diary for Crawley’s biggest Irish Festival ever, now at a new venue!
 Visit us from 12 noon at The Hawth Theatre Grounds, Crawley, West Sussex – just a short while from Gatwick Airport.

 WHAT’S ON OFFER?

-12.00 NOON – Emerald Element – Paul Stanworth
+- 12.00 NOON – Emerald Element – Paul Stanworth

-3.15 – Mustang – Pat Nugent
+- 3.00 – Mustang – Pat Nugent

-6.30 – Reel Strings – Eddie Hurdman
+- 5.00 – Reel Strings – Eddie Hurdman

-2.30 – Brogue Irish Folk – Larry Kenny
+- 12.00 NOON – Brogue Irish Folk – Larry Kenny

-4.00 – The Devine Family – John Devine
+- 4.30 – The Devine Family – John Devine

 Lots of live dance demonstrations from local dance schools and Set Dancing for the rest of us.
 Enjoy!
 Crawley is the proud home of some wonderful Irish Dancing Schools.
 The dance stage will see many of them participating on the day.

 Live Sport: GAA Sport also has an important role to play with live action being played out on the big screen right in the heart of Crawley.
-What better way to spend the post Olympics cool down that seeing some of the world’s most unique sports.

 All proceeds from the Crawley Irish Festival are invested in community projects to assist in the promotion of Celtic and Irish cultural activities in and around Crawley.